the-turing-way/the-turing-way/Chapter_Version_Control.md

 Once the request is accepted GitHub will merge person As changes into person B's online copy of the repository.
 Person B can the *pull* those changes down to the copy on their computer using

 ```
-git pull origin master
+Git pull origin master
 ```

 It is also possible to make pull requests via the command line.
-A guide on how to do so is available [here](https://git-scm.com/docs/git-request-pull).
+A guide on how to do so is available [here](https://Git-scm.com/docs/Git-request-pull).

 ### Good practise for using GitHub

 In your GitHub repository you should **include a license** to allow others to re-use your work legally.
 GitHub makes this very easy, simply click the "Create new file" button, name it "License.md" and a drop down menu will appear offering you a selection to choose from.
 The legalese can seem intimidating however [this](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best license for your project.

 You should also **include a readme file** where you include useful information about what the project is, how to use it and how to contribute to it.
 Switching between projects in your work is common, let alone that you might need to poke at your own previous projects from time to time.
-This information will also assist you collaborators, and your future employer might want to check your existing Github projects.
+This information will also assist you collaborators, and your future employer might want to check your existing GitHub projects.

 There are plenty of readme templates available online, pick one you like, but here's a list of the main things a readme should include: